 The BBC Future website recently covered the major problems facing waste services in Hong Kong (such as no free Sydney landfill locations in Australia(.
 We quote from the article below:

 “Hong Kong may be clean on the surface, but its public services are straining to keep a lid on its rubbish.
 Despite attempts to clean up its act, the region produced 3.7 million tonnes of municipal waste in 2015 – the highest figure for five years.
 It has already cycled through 13 landfill sites, which are now being repurposed as parks, golf courses, and sportsgrounds, with just three sites remaining open.
 At this rate, it will only be a matter of a few years before those too begin to overflow.
 “If Hong Kong continues in this way, we will reach breaking point by 2020,” says Chan – an estimate supported by Hong Kong’s own Environmental Protection Department.”

-As Hong Kong is very densely populated – there is very little room available for new landfills (just like Sydney landfill locations).
-Due to restrictions on sending recycling commodities to mainland China – the City is dumping more in landfill (as new recycling facilities have not yet been built).
+Very densely populated, Hong Kong has very little room available for new landfills (just like Sydney landfill locations).
+Due to restrictions on sending recycling commodities to mainland China, the city dumps more in landfill (as they do not have new recycling facilities available yet).

 “One big step will be the introduction of a “waste charge”, which would force locals to pay around $0.11 Hong Kong dollars (around £0.01) for each litre of rubbish collected.
 The new legislation, announced earlier this year, should take effect by 2019, and the South China Morning Post estimates that it amounts to around $33-54 Hong Kong dollars (roughly £3-5) per household, per month.”

 The city is gradually implementing policies that will decrease waste in landfill, but the clock is definitely ticking.
 Are Australian cities ready for increasing populations in metro areas and limited free landfill space in Sydney?